ly774508966/Voice-activated-control-in-Unity/README.md

 ## API Reference

-More information on how to get Api.ai working with Unity can be found [here](https://github.com/api-ai/api-ai-unity)
+Much of this project was not possible without the help of existing documentation.
+More information and code examples on how to get Api.ai working with Unity can be found [here](https://github.com/api-ai/api-ai-unity)